 In this article, we’re going to answer two of the most common questions people have about air purifiers:

-- What Does a Air Purifier Do?
+- “What Does a Air Purifier Do?”

-- and How Do Air Purifiers Work?
+- “How Do Air Purifiers Work?”

-In simple terms, these devices remove pollutants and allergens from the air so you don’t breathe them in.
+In simple terms, these devices remove pollutants and allergens from the air so you don’t breathe them into your lungs.

 The benefits of having an air purifier are two-fold: